We all need a little diversity

 A fund manager needs to know how to reduce the overall risk of their portfolio, even if they are purchasing risky assets.
-There are two main ways to do this – hedging and diversification, in this article we will focus on the latter, diversification.
-You’ll find this information useful if you are studying for any of the CII investment exams R02, AF4, J10 and J12.
+There are two main ways to do this – hedging and diversification.
+In this article, we will focus on the latter, diversification.
+You’ll find this information useful if you are studying for any of the CII investment exams R02, AF4, J10, and J12.

 If you were to ask your grandmother, she would no doubt advise you not to put all of your eggs in one basket.
 It’s obvious that it’s going to be less risky holding a number of shareholdings rather than just one.
 Diversification reduces risk because combining different asset classes or securities reduces the overall risk to less than the average risk of the individual securities – the downside risk of one investment could be offset by the upside risk of another.
-However, if all the investments held were to move in the same direction at the same time this would not work – for diversification to be effective you need investments that move in opposite directions to each other.There are two main ways to reduce the overall risk of a portfolio: hedging and diversification.
+However, if all the investments held were to move in the same direction at the same time this would not work – for diversification to be effective, you need investments that move in opposite directions to each other.There are two main ways to reduce the overall risk of a portfolio: hedging and diversification.
 Here, the latter is discussed - perfect for your #CII investments-related exam revision.
 Click To Tweet

-The degree of diversification depends on a statistical concept called correlation:
+The degree of diversification depends on a statistical concept called correlation.

-No correlation – the returns of some companies or asset classes are not connected in any way to each other.
+The returns of some companies or asset classes are not connected in any way to each other.

-Correlation is measured by the correlation co-efficient – perfect positive correlation has a value of + 1, perfect negative correlation has a value of – 1 and no correlation has a value of zero.
+Correlation is measured by the correlation coefficient.
+Perfect positive correlation has a value of + 1, perfect negative correlation has a value of – 1, and no correlation has a value of zero.